What to Do If Your Child Is Behind in Reading

 As scary as these feelings can be, try not to panic.
 Reading challenges are common, with an average of 20-30% of children who will require some sort of strategic reading instruction in grade school.

 Prior to any sort of cognitive diagnosis, it’s important to consider low-lift interventions that will help your child be successful.
 Talk with your child’s teacher about HOW reading is being taught.
-Over the last 5 years, there has been a huge push to return to a systematic and phonics-based approach to reading instruction.
-This is called the Science of Reading and encompasses decades of research on how we learn to read.
+Over the last 5 years, there has been a huge push to return to a systematic and phonics-based approach to reading instruction, called Structured Literacy.
+It is characterized by its explicit, systematic, cumulative, and diagnostic approach to reading instruction and is backed by the Science of Reading which encompasses decades of research on how we learn to read.
 If your child’s teacher states that they are using “Balanced Literacy”, leveled readers, or a cueing system. then be prepared to discuss research-based strategies.
 This information was highlighted as a red flag in our previous post, What is Reading Therapy.

 Whether or not your child’s school has adopted a Science of Reading approach to reading instruction, there are quick boxes to check prior to making any larger decisions.
 Making sure their hearing and vision screenings are up to date.
 Ensure your child’s attendance at school is as consistent as possible.
 Also, ensure they have a limited amount of screen time (ipads, phones, internet) because of the myriad of ways technology negatively affects brain development, especially in young children.